U.S. flag

 • Treatment / Management

 Expertise in the delivery of the vaginal breech baby is becoming less common due to fewer vaginal breech deliveries being offered throughout the United States and in most industrialized countries.
-The Term Breech Trial (TBT), a well-designed, multicenter, international, randomized controlled trial published in 2000 compared planned vaginal delivery to planned cesarean delivery for the term breech infant.
+The Term Breech Trial (TBT), a well-designed, multicenter, international, randomized controlled trial published in 2000, compared planned vaginal delivery to planned cesarean delivery for the term breech infant.
 The investigators reported that delivery by planned cesarean resulted in significantly lower perinatal mortality, neonatal mortality, and serious neonatal morbidity.
-Also, there was no significant difference in maternal morbidity or mortality between the two groups.
+Also, the 2 groups had no significant difference in maternal morbidity or mortality.
 Since that time, the rate of term breech infants delivered by planned cesarean has increased dramatically.
-Follow-up studies to the TBT have been published looking at maternal morbidity and outcomes of the children at two years.
+Follow-up studies to the TBT have been published looking at maternal morbidity and outcomes of the children at 2 years.
 Although these reports did not show any significant difference in the risk of death and neurodevelopmental, these studies were felt to be underpowered.
 [8] [9] [10] [11]

-Since the TBT, many authors since have argued that there are still some specific situations that vaginal breech delivery is a potential, safe alternative to planned cesarean.
-Many smaller retrospective studies have reported no difference in neonatal morbidity or mortality using these specific criteria.
+Since the TBT, many authors have argued that there are still some specific situations in that vaginal breech delivery is a potential, safe alternative to a planned cesarean.
+Many smaller retrospective studies have reported no difference in neonatal morbidity or mortality using these criteria.

-Despite debate on both sides, the current recommendation for the breech presentation at term includes offering external cephalic version (ECV) to those patients that meet criteria, and for those whom are not candidates or decline external cephalic version, a planned cesarean section for delivery sometime after 39 weeks.
+Despite debate on both sides, the current recommendation for the breech presentation at term includes offering an external cephalic version (ECV) to those patients who meet the criteria, and for those who are not candidates or decline external cephalic version, a planned cesarean section for delivery sometime after 39 weeks.

-Regarding the premature breech, gestational age will determine the mode of delivery.
-Before 26 weeks, there is a lack of quality clinical evidence to guide mode of delivery.
+Regarding the premature breech, gestational age determines the mode of delivery.
+Before 26 weeks, there is a lack of quality clinical evidence to guide the mode of delivery.
 One large retrospective cohort study recently concluded that from 28 to 31 6/7 weeks, there is a significant decrease in perinatal morbidity and mortality in a planned cesarean delivery versus intended vaginal delivery, while there is no difference in perinatal morbidity and mortality in gestational age 32 to 36 weeks.
-Of note, due to lack of recruitment, no prospective clinical trials are examining this issue.
+Of note is that no prospective clinical trials examine this issue due to a lack of recruitment.

 • Differential Diagnosis